bregman-arie/devops-exercises/README.md

 <details>
 <summary>Have you performed data retrieval optimizations in Mongo?
 If not, can you think about ways to optimize a slow data retrieval?</summary><br><b>

-  * Some ways to optimize data retrieval in MongoDB are : indexing, proper schema design, query optimization and database load balancing.
+  * Some ways to optimize data retrieval in MongoDB are: indexing, proper schema design, query optimization and database load balancing.
 </b></details>

 ##### Queries